 YouTube is very hit or miss.
 Thousands of tutorial playlists exist, but too many of them are superficial or downright wrong.
 Of the ones that seem promising, a good chunk of them are incomplete.
 And of the ones that are complete, a significant portion are outdated.

 That being said, if you have a discerning eye, YouTube can be a great resource for learning how to program.
 Start with our roundup of the best YouTube programming tutorials.
-If you venture out on your own, keep in mind what makes a good programming tutorial.

 Notable Mention: Lynda.com